London TV channel dips a toe into Iran culture war

 Satellite dishes are illegal in Iran, and the government periodically cracks down on owners and scrambles content from Western channels.
 Still, the dishes are sold and installed widely on the black market.

-About 40 percent of Iranians watch satellite programmes broadcast from outside the country, according to a 2010 estimate from BBC Monitoring.
+About 40 percent of Iranians watch satellite programs broadcast from outside the country, according to a 2010 estimate from BBC Monitoring.

 After less than two years on the air, Manoto ("Me and You") has outstripped its closest rivals, BBC Persian, Farsi 1, GEM TV and Voice of America (VOA), according to the number of "likes" each channel receives on its Facebook page - an imperfect proxy used by some experts to assess the channels in lieu of independent media survey firms in Iran.